Mashpoe/c-string-library/README.md

 printf("%s\n", str);
 ```

-In most other libraries this will be something like:
+In most other libraries this, printing a string looks like this:

 ```c
 printf("%s\n", str->buf);
 ```

-Or:
+or

 ```c
 printf("%s\n", getStringPointer(str));